Welcome to Sqwib Cooks...

 There are millions of recipes and techniques on the World Wide Web , and this is another one of those sites.

-all of the photos on this website have been taken by me and are my
+All but a few of the photos on this website have been taken by me and are my

 property, if there's a photo that I did not take I will post that it is